 “Some of Medicare’s new activities in this space – particularly reimbursement for mental health consultations into rural and remote areas – have created lots of new trials and successes.
 We expect the healthcare industry as a whole to move forward with telehealth in Australia and mirror the dramatic growth seen in the USA and other countries in the next couple of years.”

-With most patients currently paying out-of-pocket fees to for telehealth consultations, Pfeiffer called for changes to the Medicare Benefits Schedule that would be reimbursed by savings throughout the healthcare system.
+With most patients currently paying out-of-pocket fees for telehealth consultations, Pfeiffer called for changes to the Medicare Benefits Schedule to include online healthcare appointments, with the outlay to be reimbursed by savings throughout the healthcare system.

 “Medicare already covers some telehealth services in the Medicare Benefits Schedule.
 We believe this is just the beginning and many more services should be covered.
 The goal is that by treating more people at home before they get badly sick, we reduce the number of hospital admissions and thus the overall cost to the healthcare system.”